What is the EM Advancement Fund?

 - CAEP staff have given.

-- The EMAF virtual donor wall displays all of the supporters (unless anonymity was requested).
+- The EMAF virtual donor wall displays all recent supporters (unless anonymity was requested).

 How does “Docs that Rock” fit in?